 Business presented to the City Council is disposed by one of the following actions:

-Ordinance - An ordinance or an amendment to an ordinance is a legislative act and requires readings at 3 separate meetings before it can finally be adopted.
+Ordinance - An ordinance is needed to make changes to the City Code and to provide for any type of legislative enactment.
 An ordinance is the most binding and permanent type of council action and can be appealed or amended only by a subsequent ordinance.
-Depending on the type of ordinance, the council may hold a public hearing which provides the community with official notice that comments will be accepted by council prior to making a decision on the ordinance.
+Depending on the type of ordinance, the City Council may hold a public hearing which provides the community with official notice that comments will be accepted by Council prior to deciding on the ordinance